anshul22-hub/JAVA/README.md

 🔹 Overview

-This repository contains solutions to basic Java problems implemented using:

-for loops

-while loops

-do-while loops

-Core mathematical logic

-It is specially designed for beginners who want to strengthen their problem-solving skills and build a strong foundation in Java.
+This repository contains solutions to basic Java problems using loops (for, while, do-while) and mathematical operations.
+It is designed to help beginners strengthen their problem-solving skills and build a strong foundation in Java.

 🧠 What You’ll Learn

-How loops work in Java
+Understanding loop concepts in Java

 Writing clean and logical Java code

-Solving math-based problems programmatically
+Solving mathematical problems using programming

-Improving logical thinking and DSA basics
+Improving logical thinking and problem-solving skills

 🛠 Topics Covered

-✅ Looping statements (for, while, do-while)
+Looping statements (for, while, do-while)

-✅ Number problems (even/odd, prime, factorial, etc.)
+Number-based problems (even/odd, prime, factorial, etc.)

-✅ Mathematical calculations
+Mathematical calculations

+Pattern-based problems

-✅ Pattern-based logic
+Beginner-friendly Java logic

-✅ Beginner-level problem solving

 📂 Repository Structure
 Java-Basics-Loops-Math/